Accused in Negersmith case, Jerry Rosado will remain in Cape jail, judge rules

 WILDWOOD — As a senior in high school, Susan Negersmith brought her little sister everywhere…

+Rosado’s defense attorney, Eric Shenkus, told the judge Rosado had cooperated with investigators since he was first contacted about the case, even providing a DNA sample.

 Until his arrest, Rosado was in an assisted living facility in Cumberland County, Shenkus said, where he was helped with his extensive daily doses of medicines and provided other services.
-The Cape May County jail is a new facility but is not equipped to provide Rosado with the care he needs, Shenkus said.
+The Cape May County jail is a new facility but is not equipped to provide Rosado with the care he needs, the lawyer argued.

 Rosado used a wheelchair for his court appearance, being wheeled in by sheriff’s officers.
 He had a gray beard and was wearing prison orange.
 Rosado did not speak in court.